 MS Excel: ABS Function (WS, VBA)

-In Microsoft Excel, the ABS function returns the absolute value of a number.
+The Microsoft Excel ABS function returns the absolute value of a number.

 ABS( number )